sri-rang/QodoPOVs/Enablement.md

 * Others
   * `/ask` - Free-style Q&A
-  * `help_docs` - Free-style Q&A, answers from the repo's docs folder
+  * `/help_docs` - Free-style Q&A, answers from the repo's docs folder
   * `/analyze` - Identify components for generating tests, docs and improvements
   * `/create-ticket` - Generates issues for PR in Jira, Linear.
 GitHub or GitLab
   * `/similar_code` - Retrieves similar / duplicate code